Hassansaqib0/PodPointRestfulBooker/README.md

 open Restful-booker.json file then copy the all of the json

-open note pad

-copy the json inside that and save it with the name extenion Restful-booker.json on your desktop
+Open postman application and click on import chose the option raw text and copy the json in there and click on continue After clicking contine click on import then postman collectionn would be successfully imported